elliahu/VulkanSurfer/README.md

     // poll for events
     window->pollEvents();

+    // You can retrieve somo info without the need for callbacks unsigned int x,y;
+    window->getCursorPosition(x,y);

     // do your rendering
 }

 // Don't forget to destroy the window Surfer::Window::destroyWindow(window);
-// Destroy other resources as well
+// Destroy other resources as well (like the surface)

 ```

 See the full [example](https://github.com/elliahu/VulkanSurfer/blob/master/example/main.cpp) in the `example` directory.